Munyabelden/helloSetup/README.md

 Hello Microverse

-I added  Html and css linters
+I added  Html and css linters git \\
 Added a header in index.html and gave it some styling